ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 = Can I customize the style in the lists? =
    Yes, all lists are included in *ATC-wrapper* div.
 You can override it in your child theme style.css

-= Can I remove the selector, so that the plugin will display the Category list only (not grouping by Author or by Title)? = Yes.
-Add the following lines to your child-theme style.css file:
+= Can I remove the selector, so that the plugin will display only one list? = Yes.
+Just use the *show* option as explained in description

-<pre><code>
-.ACT-wrapper .styled-select{
-	display:none;
-}
-</code></pre>

 == Changelog ==

+= 1.5 =
+* Introducing the *show* option, to select what list to display
+* Changing the option *single* to *singleuser* for better understanding
+* Updated description to include the new option

 = 1.0 =
 * Introducing the *single* option, for single-user websites